Roar Power: 36 phenomenal photos of African lions

 The species is threatened by the illegal bushmeat trade, habitat loss and fragmentation, unsustainable trophy hunting, and human-wildlife conflict with local people due to the real or perceived threat lions pose to livestock.

 “Lions are one of my favourite animals to photograph and to spend time with.
 It’s impossible to imagine Africa without lions.
-As well as being wildlife icons and remarkable animals, they’re also vital to the natural balance and the future of Africa.
-That’s why the New Big 5 project is working to help raise money for Panthera’s important work to ensure the long-term survival of African lions and to increase their numbers across the continent.”
+As well as being wildlife icons and remarkable animals, they’re also vital to the natural balance and the future of Africa.”
 (Graeme Green, photographer and founder of the New Big 5 project)

 “The New Big 5 is a brilliant idea.
 A Big 5 from the photographic point of view is one more brick in a wall that we’re constructing to save many of the creatures around the Earth.”
 (Art Wolfe)